-De-watering equipment is proposed to operate 24-hours a day during the construction of the shaft.
+De-watering equipment is proposed to operate for up to 9 days, 24-hours a day, during the construction of the shaft and the trenchless construction.
 During the night, the key noise sensitive receptors will be any residential and/or travellers accommodation properties.
-With the appropriate selection of equipment and noise mitigation (acoustic barriers or enclosures), noise levels within any sleeping areas are not predicted to exceed 30 dB $L{Aeq.T.}$
+With the appropriate selection of equipment and noise mitigation (acoustic barriers or enclosures), noise levels within any sleeping areas are not predicted to exceed 35 dB L{Aeq,T}.